Hey everyone, and welcome to PT Pioneer.

-But the size of a population in a demarcated area like a city or a country doesn’t always signify better prospects.
+But the population size in a demarcated area like a city or a country doesn’t always signify better prospects.

 A geographically large area, for example, might inherently mean a large population, but being in such a large area might mean the population is very dispersed and isolated.

-On the flip side, a geographically smaller area with the same population would have less separation between population clusters, meaning more immediate access to local goods services and activities.
+Conversely, a geographically smaller area with the same population would have less separation between population clusters, meaning more immediate access to local goods, services, and activities.

 This is where population density comes in and acts as a factor in determining income prospects.

-Given this, it’s definitely better to be located in a more densely populated area.
+Given this, it’s better to be located in a more densely populated area.

 Your qualifications and credentials play a major role in your income potential.